-Large capacity septic systems, residential area, residential septic systems and an airport runway represent the greatest risk for inorganic chemicals to the well.
+Large capacity septic systems, motor vehicle waste disposal wells, residential septic systems and residential areas in the protection area represent the greatest identified risk for synthetic organic chemicals to the well

-Sampling for synthetic organic chemicals has not occurred.
-The system currently has an SOC waiver and is not required to sample.
+Sampling for synthetic organic chemicals (SOC's) has not occurred.
+The system currently has a SOC Waiver and is not required to sample.